 During her eight years with the group, she recorded several hit songs as the lead vocalist, including “No Coward Soldier” and “Sweeping Through the City.”
 She rose to popularity, and in time, she bagged a contract with Hob Records.

-She is the first black female gospel singer to receive not just one but 11 Grammy awards, and she also garnered several accolades during her seven-decade career.
-Some of her most memorable songs include “God’s Not Dead, He’s Yet Alive” and “Don’t Drive Your Mama Away.”
+She was the first black female gospel singer to receive not just one but 11 Grammy awards, and she also garnered several accolades during her seven-decade career.
+Some of her other most memorable songs include “God’s Not Dead, He’s Yet Alive” and “Don’t Drive Your Mama Away.”

-Also known as Pastor Shirley Caesar, one of her greatest achievements as a singer include performing at the White House for George Bush and delivered a speech at the US Treasury Department.
+Also known as Pastor Shirley Caesar, one of her greatest achievements as a singer includes performing at the White House for George Bush and delivering a speech at the US Treasury Department.

 3. Elvis Presley

 His 14-stop tour for that album even started with an unprecedented four-night sell-out at New York’s Madison Square Garden.
-The live recording of the Madison Concert became one of Elvis’ biggest selling albums.
+The live recording of the Madison Concert became one of Elvis’s biggest-selling albums.

 Presley’s recording of “How Great Thou Art” also won him his third and final competitive Grammy Award.
 Receiving 14 Grammy nominations, three were for his gospel records before his untimely death in 1977.